Whitechapel: Origin and toponymy

+Geography of the ancient parish

+Whitechapel's spine is the old Roman Road, that ran from the Aldgate on London's Wall, to Colchester in Essex (Roman Britannia's first capital), and beyond.
+This road, which was later named the Great Essex Road, is now designated the A11.
+This historic route has the names Whitechapel High Street and Whitechapel Road as it passes through, or along the boundary, of Whitechapel.
+For many centuries travellers to and from London on this route were accommodated at the many coaching inns that lined Whitechapel High Street.

+The area of the parish extended around 1400 metres from the City of London boundary, originally marked by Aldgate Bars around 180 metres east of the Aldgate itself, to vicinity of the junction with Cambridge Heath Road where it met the boundaries of Mile End and Bethnal Green.

+The northern boundary included Wentworth Street and parts of Old Montague Street.
+The parish also included an area around Goodman's Fields, close to the City and south of St Mary's, the parish church.

 Administrative history

 The area became an independent parish around 1338.
 At that time parish areas only had an ecclesiastical (church) function, with parallel civil parishes being formed in the Tudor period.
 The original purpose of the civil parishes was poor relief.
 The area was part of the historic (or ancient) county of Middlesex, but military and most (or all) civil county functions were managed more locally, by the Tower Division (also known as the Tower Hamlets).

 The role of the Tower Division ended when Whitechapel became part of the new County of London in 1889, and most civil parish functions were removed when the area joined the Metropolitan Borough of Stepney in 1900.

 In 1965 there was a further round of changes when the Metropolitan Borough of Stepney merged with the Metropolitan Borough of Bethnal Green and the Metropolitan Borough of Poplar to form the new London Borough of Tower Hamlets.
 The new borough of Tower Hamlets covered only part of the historic Tower Division (or Tower Hamlets).
 At the same time, the area became part of the new Greater London, which replaced the older, smaller County of London.